the4thamigo-uk/kafka-play/JOIN_TO_LATEST.md

 ## Introduction

-The following, is a discussion of how to join two streams, such that, each left stream record joins to only the most recent record in the right stream.
+The following, is a discussion of how to join two streams, such that, each left stream record joins to only the nearest past record in the right stream.

 This performs a similar operation found in other databases e.g. the `fill` specifier of the `group by` [clause in influxql](https://docs.influxdata.com/influxdb/v1.7/query_language/data_exploration/#basic-group-by-time-syntax).

 By default, kafka [stream-stream joins](https://docs.confluent.io/current/ksql/docs/developer-guide/join-streams-and-tables.html#semantics-of-stream-stream-joins) perform windowed joins which join all possible records within the window (which moves over time).
 Furthermore, the window extends into the future and into the past, so the join cannot be restricted to only consider past right records.
 So there is no way to do this out-of-the-box it seems.

-The stream equivalent is particularly tricky, because it has to deal with late and out-of-order data, so that groups of left records need to be re-calculated when right records arrive late, and vice-versa.
+The stream equivalent is particularly tricky, because it has to deal with late-arriving and out-of-order records, so that groups of left records need to be re-calculated when right records arrive late, and vice-versa.

+We make a distinction here :
+- **late-arriving records** - this is a record that arrives for processing in order of event_time, but arrives for processing later than expected.
+- **out-of-order records** - this is a record that arrives for processing out of order of event_time.
+By definition, since the latest event_time in the stream is after the event_time of the record, an out-of-order record is also late-arriving.

 Also, in order to handle late-arriving data, the backlog of both streams needs to be cached, and therefore for high-frequency data or data that can arrive _very_ late, you might need to cache a significant amount of data.
 In Kafka streams, a [retention period](https://docs.confluent.io/current/streams/developer-guide/config-streams.html#optional-configuration-parameters) is set for the records in the join windows, and any late records that arrive for times prior to this retention period are simply [discarded](https://docs.confluent.io/current/ksql/docs/developer-guide/join-streams-and-tables.html#joins-and-windows), leading to missing and potentially inaccurate data.